New address: 24 Farnsworth Street, Boston, MA 02210-1409.

 Unitarianism emerged in America in the early 19th century, stressing importance of rational thinking, each person's direct relationship with God, and the humanity of Jesus.
-By 1825, Unitarian ministers had formed a denomination called the American Unitarian Association.
+By 1825, Unitarian ministers had formed the American Unitarian Association.
 Members spoke out on issues such as education reform, prison reform, moderation in temperance, ministry to the poor, and the abolition of slavery.

 Influential Unitarians from this era include William Ellery Channing, Theodore Parker, Joseph Priestley, and Thomas Starr King, who was also a Universalist.